 The next three tests we’re going to look at – Flexural Modulus, Flexural Strength, and Elongation – have an interesting connection.
 The reason PP is low on Flexural Modulus and Flexural Strength is due to its ability to be elastic (or elongate).
 PP is much more flexible than PLA.
 This is why you can’t print snap-fits or living-hinges very well with PLA; it isn’t elastic enough.

 Lastly, when looking at Heat Distortion, PLA is considerably lower than PP, even though their melt temperatures are both right around 130C-170C.
 One question that could be asked here is why does MakerBot have their temperature set at 230C when extruding PLA?
 The reason: because the plastic needs to be fully molten to extrude.
 When it says the melt temperature is at 130C it means that it will start to deform due to the heat at that temperature.

 So, who is still standing after this polymer matchup?

-Well, for 3D printing right now it’s PLA because PP isn’t readily available in FDM filament form.
+Well, for 3D printing right now it’s PLA because PP isn’t as readily available in FDM filament form and it’s a bit more difficult to print with.
 You also have to ask yourself: what characteristics do you want?
 Do you want a material that is stiff and rigid because you’re creating a frame for your RC car or helicopter?
 If so, PLA is going to be your better choice.
 Or, do you want something that is more flexible because you want to have a living-hinge in your part design?
 In that case going with PP is a better option.

 All-in-all, PLA is a great plastic to work with because of it’s unique properties, and the same goes for PP.